owainlewis/x2/README.md

 # X2

-A customizable intelligent agent for automating tasks.
+A customisable, voice activated intelligent agent for automating tasks.
 X2 can perform complex actions and store information for you.

 X2 comes with a voice activated web interface.